2015 ACC women's basketball tournament

 The 2015 Atlantic Coast Conference women's basketball tournament was the postseason women's basketball tournament for the Atlantic Coast Conference held March 4–8, 2015, in Greensboro, North Carolina, at the Greensboro Coliseum.
+The tournament was won by Notre Dame, who defeated Florida State in the championship game.

 Seeding

 Tournament seeds are determined by teams' regular season conference record with tiebreakers determined by ACC tiebreaking rules.